TheAlgoslingers/GeminiPHP/README.md

 # GoogleAiClient
-An SDK for browse Google's AI API
+An SDK for Google Gemini AI.
+"Start building with the Gemini API"